vscode-reborn-ai/vscode-reborn-ai/README.md

 # ChatGPT Reborn

+ChatGPT Reborn is a Visual Studio Code extension that allows you to use GPT-3/4 to refactor and improve your code.

 ## Get for VSCode

 Search for "ChatGPT Reborn" in the VSCode extension search.

 or install it directly from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=chris-hayes.chatgpt-reborn).

-## About this extension

-ChatGPT Reborn is a Visual Studio Code extension that allows you to use GPT-3/4 to refactor and improve your code.

 ## About this fork